normtendothecoder/NSoftPasswordGenerator/README.md

 # Disclaimer:
 You need node.js and Command Prompt avalible.
 # Copyright Notice
-Federal Law provides severe civil and criminal penalties forthe unauthorized reproduction, distribution, or exhibition of copyrighted motion pictures (Title 17, United States Code, Sections 501 and 508).
-The Federal Bureau of Investigationinvestigates allegations of criminal copyright infringement
+Federal Law provides severe civil and criminal penalties forthe unauthorized reproduction, distribution, or exhibition of copyrighted software.
+The Federal Bureau of Investigation investigates allegations of criminal copyright infringement.
-Title 17, United States Code, Section 506